angelajfisher/diy-static-deployment/README.md

 If you are utilizing a twin-server setup for redundancy, repeat this process with the `/var/scripts/reach-parity.sh` file [found here](webhooks/reach-parity.sh).

 A couple more action items before the webhook service can launch:
-- All scripts must also be converted into executables with `sudo chmod -x /var/scripts/<SCRIPT NAME>.sh`.
+- All scripts must also be converted into executables with `sudo chmod +x /var/scripts/<SCRIPT NAME>.sh`.
 - `unzip` must be installed: `sudo apt-get install unzip`

 Now the webhook service can begin listening!
 Replace the variables \<enclosed in arrows\> with those from your setup and then run the following command: